matijasch03/Animal-Shelter/README.md

-🐾 Animal Protection Association Application
-This project is developed as part of the Software Specification and Modeling course at SIIT.
-It is a web application designed to support the operations of an animal protection association (focused on pets), enabling various roles and interactions around animal care, adoption, and support.

-📌 Purpose
-The application is intended to simulate the functionality of a fictional animal protection organization, including different user roles and operations related to animal welfare.

-👥 User Roles
-Admin

-Volunteers

-Members (Registered Users)

-Guests

-🧑‍💼 Admin Functionalities
-Creates the Association entity.

-Creates the first volunteer and delegates all further responsibilities to them and future volunteers.

-🧑‍🤝‍🧑 Volunteer Functionalities
-Add/edit/delete animal posts (via form).

-Vote on membership requests from users who want to become volunteers.

-Vote to remove other volunteers (initiated by one, decided by voting).

-Review and approve/reject animal post requests submitted by members.

-Rate and comment on members.

-Like/comment on animal posts.

-Import daily bank transaction data into the app (to avoid manual tracking).

-View adoption status and history (which user adopted which animal).

-Rate the adoption experience with users.

-Optionally manage a blacklist of users (e.g., those rated poorly).

-Resign from volunteer role (self-remove).

-Approve user registration requests.

-Send broadcast messages to all users.

-Soft-delete inappropriate posts (e.g., trolling).

-Block or change status of users instead of deleting them.

-🐶 Animal Post / Request Attributes
-Type (dog, cat, etc.)

-Breed (optional)

-Health status (healthy, sick, missing limb, etc.)

-Year of birth (not required to be exact)

-Adoption status (isAdopted: still shown after adoption, includes possibility of returning the animal)

-Media: photos/videos (optional)

-Color

-Estimated age

-Location (found or currently staying)

-Author Info: hidden from regular users

-Request Status: APPROVED / REJECTED

-👤 Member Functionalities
-Send requests for new posts or editing existing posts.

-Make anonymous donations (e.g., for treatment at a veterinary clinic).

-Submit requests for:

-Adoption

-Temporary care (select available dates)

-Rate animals they’ve cared for (1–5 or comment).

-Comment and rate animal posts to help future adopters.

-Request to become a volunteer.

-Send private messages to:

-Volunteers

-Anonymous post authors

-🧭 Guest Functionalities
-View and search animal posts.

-Submit registration request.

-🏢 Association Attributes
-Name

-Contact info: email, phone, Instagram

-Address

-Bank account number (18 digits, used for donations — no in-app payments)

-All donations and expenses are publicly visible.

-Donation purpose is specified (e.g., animal name) using the payment message field.

-Application supports a single association.

-⚙️ Non-Functional Requirements
-Expected user base: ~20 volunteers, several thousand registered members.

-Moderate traffic; not performance-critical.

-Application must run reliably 24/7.

-Security: encoding of personal data is required.
+# 🐾 Animal Protection Association Application

+> Developed as a project for the **Software Specification and Modeling** course at **SIIT**.

+This web application simulates the operations of an **animal protection association**, supporting various roles such as administrators, volunteers, members, and guests.
+The platform facilitates animal care, adoption, donation, and communication.

+---

+## 📌 Purpose

+The app supports a fictional association focused on animal (pet) welfare, enabling efficient communication and task management across different user roles.

+---

+## 👥 User Roles

+- **Admin**
+- **Volunteers**
+- **Members (Registered Users)**
+- **Guests**

+---

+## 🧑‍💼 Admin Functionalities

+- Create the **Association** entity.
+- Create the **first volunteer**, who then manages further operations.

+---

+## 🧑‍🤝‍🧑 Volunteer Functionalities

+- Manage animal posts (**Create, Read, Update, Delete**).
+- Approve/reject requests to become volunteers (voting system).
+- Vote to remove existing volunteers.
+- Review and approve/reject post requests from members.
+- Rate and comment on members.
+- Like and comment on animal posts.
+- Import daily bank statements into the app.
+- Track which animals have been adopted and by whom.
+- Rate experiences with adopters.
+- Optionally maintain a **blacklist** of users (e.g., poorly rated).
+- Resign from volunteer role.
+- Approve new user registration requests.
+- Send broadcast messages to all users.
+- Block or deactivate users (instead of deletion).
+- Soft-delete inappropriate posts (e.g., trolling).

+---

+## 🐶 Animal Post / Request Attributes

+- `type`: e.g., dog, cat
+- `breed`: (optional)
+- `healthStatus`: healthy, sick, injured, etc.
+- `yearOfBirth`: (optional, estimated)
+- `isAdopted`: adoption status (can be reversed)
+- `media`: images/videos (optional)
+- `color`
+- `estimatedAge`
+- `location`: where the animal was found or is currently
+- `authorInfo`: hidden from users
+- `status`: `APPROVED` or `REJECTED`

+---

+## 👤 Member Functionalities

+- Submit post requests or edit requests.
+- Make anonymous donations (e.g., for veterinary treatment).
+- Submit requests for:
+  - **Adoption**
+  - **Temporary fostering** (select care dates)
+- Rate and review animals after fostering (1–5 or comment).
+- Rate and comment on animal posts for transparency.
+- Request to become a volunteer.
+- Send private messages to:
+  - Volunteers
+  - Anonymous post authors

+---

+## 🧭 Guest Functionalities

+- Browse and search all public animal posts.
+- Register (by submitting a request).

+---

+## 🏢 Association Attributes

+- `name`
+- `contactInfo`: email, phone number, Instagram
+- `address`
+- `bankAccount`: 18-digit number for donations (no in-app transactions)
+- All **donations and withdrawals** are publicly visible.
+- Donation purpose is indicated via payment note (e.g., for a specific animal).
+- The app is designed for a **single association**.

+---

+## ⚙️ Non-Functional Requirements

+- Around 20 volunteers and several thousand registered members.
+- Moderate usage; no major performance constraints.
+- Must operate **24/7**.
+- Security: **personal data must be encoded**.

+---

+## 📂 Notes

+This is a conceptual academic project and may not include real payment integration.
+All data regarding donations and animal statuses are for simulation purposes only.